-For example, if the company has a limited number of economy cars available to rent for a certain weekend, they may offer a discount on standard vehicles during that same time period.
+For example, if the company has a limited number of economy cars available to rent for a certain weekend, they may offer a discount on standard vehicles during that same period.

 As with other goods and services, prices fluctuate according to supply and demand.
 Many people find better deals and lower costs on car rentals if they rent from a location near the center of the city instead of from the airport.

 Rental fees also vary in different regions of the country.
 Highly trafficked tourist areas may have lower rental fees than other locations because of the increased competition in the area.
-They also may have higher fees during popular seasons when demand is high.
+They may also have higher fees during popular seasons when demand is high.

-Hidden fees and costs
+Hidden fees and additional costs

 - Renting a car at the airport costs more than renting at an off-site facility.
-This is because the airport charges items like an airport concession fee and a customer facility charge that the rental car company passes on to the consumer.
+This is because the airport charges fees like an airport concession fee and a customer facility charge that the rental car company passes on to the consumer.

 - Some companies place an authorization hold on the customer’s debit or credit card.
-This fee, which ranges from $150 to $500, gives the rental car company some protection if the renter damages or fails to return the vehicle.
-The company releases the funds within a few days after receiving the rental car in acceptable condition.
+This charge, which ranges from $150 to $500, gives the rental car company some protection if the renter damages or fails to return the vehicle.
+The company releases the funds within a few days after receiving the rental car back in acceptable condition.

 - Many companies charge a cancellation fee to renters who cancel their reservations less than 24 hours before the rental.
-If the renter paid for the rental in advance, the company will refund the payment minus the cancellation fee.
+If the renter paid for the rental in advance, the company would refund the payment minus the cancellation fee.